kvistgaard/sparql/pages/SPARQL training course.md

 - All important points from the training course, collected for quick reference.
-See also [[Tutorial]].
+See also [[Tutorial]]s.
 - ### SPARQL Interactions
 	- ![SPARQLinteractions.svg](../assets/SPARQLinteractions_1643113721643_0.svg)
 - ### Two triple patterns, same subject